dougiesquire/CAFE-f6_documentation/docs/overview.rst

 If you use CAFE-f6 or any of the contents of this reposititory, please cite it in the following way:

+TODO once we're ready to mint a DOI

 References